-If the case cannot be resolved without a trial, both attorneys are then given an opportunity to file motions.
-Motions, simply put, are “requests” that are made of the court to grant some type of “relief”.
+If a case cannot be resolved without a trial, both attorneys are then given an opportunity to file motions.
+Motions, simply put, are “requests” that are made of the court to grant some type of “relief.”
 This relief is usually asking that some part of the state’s evidence be excluded from trial.
-It may be wise to move to suppress a custodial statement made by you after your detention.
-But, before any Miranda advisements were given to you.
-For example, “You have the right to an attorney; you have the right to remain silent, etc”.
+It may be wise to move to suppress a custodial statement made by you after your detention but before any Miranda advisements were given to you.
+For example, “You have the right to an attorney; you have the right to remain silent, etc.”

 In addition, your attorney will make a motion for the prosecutor to send the “discovery” in your case.
 Discovery is a generic term.
 It relates to production of evidence that the state intends to present against you in court.
 An example of discovery is a list of the state’s witnesses against you, plus information on how to locate them.
 Obtaining discovery allows a lawyer to be as fully prepared as possible when entering court.
 One of the key aspects of discovery may be a videotape of your arrest.
 The videotape comes from either the scene, in the station, or both.
 Most prosecutors offices in Connecticut follow an “open file” policy from the beginning of the case.
 They allow your attorney to view the police report.
 Some will allow a copy, while others only allow notes to be taken.

 Next, your attorney will be given oral argument of these motions.
 This is a very important step.
 It sometimes allows your attorney to attack various aspects of the state’s case prior to trial.
 The elimination of harmful evidence is the primary purpose and goal of motions.
 There will be no jury involved at a motions hearing.
 Present at a typical motions hearing will be:

 - The judge.

 - Your attorney.

 - The prosecutor.